KARTIKMAHNOT/mern_TravelTales/README.md

   - Description
   - Location (City or Country)
   - Creator Name
-- 🧠 **Smart Recommendations** — See posts similar to your interests
 - 📱 **Responsive Design** — Optimized for all devices with smooth animations

 ---